-How Surplus Property Can Prevent and End Homelesnesss
+How Surplus Property Can Prevent and End Homelessness

-The National Law Center on Homelessness & Poverty released a report on Title V of the McKinney-Vento Homeless Assistance Act.
-This is the third report by the Law Center on the Title V program, which allows vacant federal property to be used, for free, by eligible groups who provide housing or services to homeless persons.
+This is the National Law Center on Homelessness & Poverty's third report on Title V of the McKinney-Vento Homeless Assistance Act, which allows vacant federal property to be used, for free, by eligible groups who provide housing or services to homeless persons.
 Protecting and expanding the ability of homeless service providers to access unused federal property is a critical part of the effort to end and prevent homelessness.

 The Criminalization of Homelessness in U.S. Cities

 Despite the fact that communities all over the country lack adequate affordable housing and shelter space, cities are continuing to penalize people forced to live on our streets and in public spaces.
 Criminalization measures often prohibit activities like as sleeping/camping, eating, sitting, and/or begging in public spaces and include criminal penalties for violations of these laws.
 Some cities have even enacted restrictions that punish groups and individuals for serving food to homeless people.
 Many of these measures appear to be designed to move homeless persons out of sight, or even out of a given city.
 Criminalizing Crisis, the Law Center’s tenth report on the criminalization of homelessness, provides an overview of the criminalization measures in place across the country, as well as guidance on how advocates can combat them and promote more constructive alternatives.